-Borrowers apply for the right to use the services and facilities of Fountaindale Public Library District and agree to abide by the rules of the Library, to pay all fines and fees charged to their accounts (as well as all Juvenile and Young Adult accounts linked by association) and to promptly inform the library of a lost card, change of address or change of personal contact information such as email and phone number.
+Patrons apply for the right to use the services and facilities of Fountaindale Public Library District and agree to abide by the rules of the Library, to pay all billed charges to their accounts (as well as all Juvenile and Young Adult accounts linked by association) and to promptly inform the library of a lost card, change of address or change of personal contact information such as email and phone number.

 A child’s parent/legal guardian will assume responsibility for charges incurred while the child (age 17 and younger) is or was in their care.
 Parents may temporarily suspend or permanently cancel a child’s account at any time, however charges remain the responsibility of the parent/legal guardian.

-ANY RESIDENT AGE 18 OR OLDER of the Library District may obtain a borrower’s card by completing an application and furnishing two pieces of identification with current residency along with a valid photo ID.
-Acceptable proofs of current residency are listed in Appendix 1.
+ANY RESIDENT AGE 18 OR OLDER of the Library District may obtain a patron card by completing an application with a valid photo ID with current address.
+An additional piece of identification will be needed if the photo ID address is not the current address.
+Acceptable proof of current residency are listed in Appendix 1.
 Proof of residency must contain a street address; no P.O. boxes will be accepted.

-RECIPROCAL BORROWER — Any person presenting a current photo ID along with a valid borrower’s card from a library participating in the Illinois reciprocal borrowing program may obtain reciprocal borrowing privileges upon completion of a Fountaindale Public Library District application.
-Reciprocal borrowing privileges are valid for one year, or until the expiration date on the reciprocal borrower’s home library account, whichever comes first.
+RECIPROCAL PATRON — Any person presenting a current photo ID along with a valid patron’s card from a library participating in the Illinois reciprocal borrowing program may obtain reciprocal borrowing privileges upon completion of a Fountaindale Public Library District application.
+Reciprocal borrowing privileges are valid for one year, or until the expiration date on the reciprocal patron’s home library account, whichever comes first.
 Privileges will be denied if the patron’s home library deems their card to not be in good standing.
-Interlibrary loan and select equipment and services will not be granted to reciprocal borrowers.
-Reciprocal borrowers are also eligible for an Access Card which, for an annual fee, provides the same privileges to non-residents for Fountaindale services and programs as a resident cardholder, in addition to the borrowing privileges already extended to non-residents with the use of their home library card.
+Interlibrary loan and select equipment and services will not be granted to reciprocal patrons.
+Reciprocal patrons are also eligible for an Access Card which, for an annual fee, provides the same privileges to non-residents for Fountaindale services and programs as a resident cardholder, in addition to the borrowing privileges already extended to non-residents with the use of their home library card.
 Details are listed in the Access Card Policy on our website.

-A renewal of account information is required every three years unless specified otherwise below.
-A valid photo ID with the borrower’s name and current address must be shown in person at this time.
-Two pieces of current mail will be needed if the photo ID address does not match the address on the account.
+A renewal of account information is required every three years unless specified otherwise.
+The district may use automated means to verify addresses.
+If renewing in person, a valid photo ID with the patron’s name and current address must be shown in person at this time.
+One piece of current mail will be needed if the photo ID address does not match the address on the account.

-It is the responsibility of the borrower to immediately report lost cards to the Library.
+It is the responsibility of the patron to immediately report lost cards to the Library.

-The borrower may use electronic versions of their library cards.
-The borrower remains responsible for the use of the card and the account with such usage.
+The patron may use electronic versions of their library cards.
+The patron remains responsible for the use of the card and the account with such usage.